githwxi/XATSHOME/contrib/githwxi/pground/proj001@250424/misc003/README.md

 ## Reading from STDIN

-In `tally.dats`, the following lines of code computes and then prints the tally of some integer numbers input from the standard input (STDIN).
+In `tally000.dats`, the following lines of code computes and then prints the tally of some integer numbers input from the standard input (STDIN).

 ```
 //